SalmanIbnaKabir/SalmanIbnaKabir/README.md

 ### Hi I'm Md.
 Kabir Ibna Salman 👋
-#### MEARN Stack Developer
+#### MERN Stack Developer

-I'm a MEARN Stack Developer who is passionate about making an error-free website with 100% client satisfaction.
+I'm a MERN Stack and Next.js Web  Developer who is passionate about making an error-free website with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with other as publicly as possible.
 I am strategic, and goal-oriented  and always work with an end goal in mind.

 - 🌱 I’m currently learning React Native
 - 💬 Ask me about MERN Stack Development